 *One last piece of info that some may consider important (depending upon individual understanding of studies confirming actual statistical information gleaned from blind studies being conducted, worldwide, on the current continuum of information coming in concerning the current covid jabs and immune system damage from the jabs;[lower case with purpose] virus and variants developing from leaky vaccines, etc.).
 And, from my studied world view observations, too many people in the fields of medical science have removed the reptilian snake from the Caduceus and replaced it with another snake $.

-Based on Science (not Political Science) available to most of the free world peoples: *I've not taken any current Covid shots, nor do I have immediate plans to "take the jab".
+Based on Science (not Political Science) available to most of the free world peoples: *I've not taken any Covid shots, nor do I have any plans to "take the jab".
 Period.
 I'm fine around people that have taken jabs (one, two, six, whatever gets your head where your head needs to be), but it's likely not going to be a good fit for you if covid issues are a primary factor; no hard feelings for any, simply trying to avoid unnecessary conflict.

 Finally, If we can come to a consensus, then you can look forward to your trip knowing that your beloved pets and home will be well cared for.
 If you feel I'm not the right fit for you, well, you can still take a peek at my Amazon author page!
 LOL!
 Have a wonderful adventure!